Acres of public green spaces including an urban forest of more than 15,000 trees.

 Portsmouth is an Eco-Municipality.
 For more information on initiatives, click here.

 The Arbor Day Foundation has recognized Portsmouth as a Tree City USA for over twenty years.
 The Tree City USA program is sponsored by the Arbor Day Foundation in partnership with the U.S. Forest Service and National Association of State Foresters.
 Portsmouth achieved Tree City USA recognition by meeting the program’s four requirements: a tree board or department, a tree-care ordinance, an annual community forestry budget of at least two dollars per capita, and an Arbor Day observance and proclamation.

-In 2019 the Parks and Greenery Department also received The Arbor Day Foundation's Tree Growth Award; this was based on the Department’s high-achieving levels of education, partnerships, planning and management, and tree planting and maintenance.
+Since 2019 the Parks and Greenery Department has also received The Arbor Day Foundation's Tree Growth Award, based on the Department’s high-achieving levels of education, partnerships, planning and management, and tree planting and maintenance.
 Portsmouth and Nashua were the only communities in New Hampshire to receive a Tree Growth Award.

 The City of Portsmouth adopted the Prescott Park Master Plan in February 2017 at the conclusion of work by the Blue Ribbon Committee on Prescott Park.
 For more information, click here.